 Marine ecology assessment was done on the coastal zone of Petra Cement.
 Marine resources found in the intertidal area were sampled such as the Seagrass, Macroinvertebrates, Coral cover and fishes.
-The map below, Figure 2-61 shows the intertidal zone of the project site with the stations established for each of the marine resources.
+The map below shows the intertidal zone of the project site where stations were established for each of the marine resources.
+Sampling was done from May 12-14, 2018 from 6am to 12 nn.
+The map below, Figure 2-62 shows the intertidal zone of the project site with the stations established for each of the marine resources.